 Pridelines offers a variety of programs and services for LGBTQ youth in Miami-Dade ages 14-24.
 We operate the only Drop-In Center for LGBTQ youth in Miami-Dade County.
 Programs offered at the Center include nightly support groups, meals and snacks, leadership opportunities through our Youth Council, weekly social activities, and monthly enrichment activities/social outings.
 All of our support groups use a peer-led, adult facilitated model.
-We also offer wraparound services for LGBTQ homeless youth through, Project SAFE (Safe Access for Everyone) a collaborative program of Pridelines and The Alliance for GLBTQ Youth.
-Through Project SAFE, LGBTQ youth experiencing homelessness or are at risk of experiencing homelessness receive meals, toiletries, items from our clothing closet, and are linked to our LGBTQ Homeless Service Liaison for placement and supportive services.
-In addition to the Miami Shores location, Pridelines provides satellite support groups in Coral Gables and Cutler Bay.
+We also offer wraparound services for LGBTQ youth experiencing homelessness through Project SAFE (Safe Access for Everyone).
+With Project SAFE, LGBTQ youth experiencing homelessness or are at risk of experiencing homelessness receive meals, toiletries, items from our clothing closet, and are linked to our LGBTQ Homeless Service Liaison for placement and supportive services.
+In addition to the Miami and Miami Beach locations, Pridelines provides satellite support groups in Coral Gables and Cutler Bay.

 Pridelines is committed to addressing health disparities in the LGBTQ community.
 We offer free, confidential HIV and STI testing and counseling services to all who wish to know their status.
 Additionally, we provide referrals for health related services (including mental health) to providers with a demonstrated history of providing competent, affirming services to LGBTQ individuals.
 For people living with HIV/AIDS, Pridelines offers a number of services including holistic therapies such as reiki, acupuncture, and massage therapy, as well as support groups to help reduce stigma and isolation.
 Since Miami leads the nation in number of new HIV infections, we also do HIV prevention education sessions and interventions for the community.
 One such intervention is Young Adults Taking Action, a comprehensive sex education program that provides accurate information about human sexuality and can access HIV/STI testing and safer sex materials to young adults ages 18-29.